 I built my first ever scarecrow when I was about 8 years old for my parents’ vegetable garden.
 Looking back on that experience it was a great weekend activity and a fun addition to the garden.
 Over the weekend I decided to re-live that childhood memory and create a scarecrow for my current veggie patch.
 If I can say so myself, I think he turned out to be quite the charming scarecrow.

-The overall construction is very easy, the only step that may be a little bit difficult is sewing the heshen to create the head.
-But there are alternatives which I will mention a little bit later.
+The overall construction is very easy, the only step that may be a little bit difficult is sewing the hessian to create the head.
+However, there are alternatives which I will mention a little bit later on.
 Here is a list of what you will need to build your garden buddy.

 Items and tools needed:

 - Wooden Stakes x 2